-Staff has determined the following findings can be made to meet the above provisions of AB 361:
+DISCUSSION: City staff have reviewed the provisions as detailed in AB 361, signed into law by Governor Newsom in September 2021, and determined the following findings can be made to meet the above provisions of AB 361:

-- The state of California remains under the COVID-19 state of emergency proclaimed by the Governor pursuant to the California Emergency Services Act. - The emergency continues to directly impact the ability of members to meet safely in person.
+- The State of California remains under the COVID-19 state of emergency proclaimed by the Governor pursuant to the California Emergency Services Act. - The emergency continues to directly impact the ability of members to meet safely in person.